Symmetries of order four on K3 surfaces: Elliptic fibrations

-The involution $\sigma^2$ acts as an involution on the simple components of the reducible fibers of $\pi$ and on the fibers of types $I^*_{N}, III^*, II^*$ as in Figure \ref{action}, where $\sigma^2$ acts identically on dotted components and as an involution on the other ones.
+\end{itemize} In both cases the automorphism $\sigma^2$ acts as an involution on the simple components of the reducible fibers of $\pi$ and on the fibers of types ${\rm I^*}_{\!\!4n}, {\rm III^*, II^*}$ as in Figure \ref{action}, where $\sigma^2$ acts identically on dotted components and as an involution on the other ones. \end{theorem} \begin{proof} The first half of the statement follows from \cite[Lemma 2.1]{kondoell}.

-Moreover, if $\Fix(\sigma^2)$ contains a curve $C$ of genus $g>1$, then: \begin{enumerate}[a)] \item $\sigma^2$ preserves each fiber of $\pi$, $C$ intersects the generic fiber at three points and $E\subset \Fix(\sigma^2)$; \item $\pi$ is $\sigma$-invariant if $g> 4$; \item the genus of a curve in $\Fix(\sigma)$ is $\leq 2$. \end{enumerate} \end{theorem} \begin{proof} The first half of the statement follows from \cite[Lemma 2.1, 2.2]{kondoell}.
 If $\sigma^2$ fixes a curve $C$ of genus $g>1$, then this curve is transversal to the fibers of $\pi$.
-This implies that $\sigma^2$ preserves each fiber of $\pi$ and has $4$ fixed points on it: one on $E$ and three on $C$ (because $C$ intersects each fiber in at least two points and there are no other sections).
-This proves $a)$.
+This implies that $\sigma^2$ preserves each fiber of $\pi$ and has $4$ fixed points on it.
+If $L$ is a root lattice, then $\pi$ has a unique section $E$ since its Mordell-Weil group $MW(\pi)\cong\Pic(X)/U\oplus L$ is trivial \cite[Theorem 6.3]{SS}.
+This implies that $E$ is fixed by $\sigma^2$ and that $C$ intersects each fiber in three points.